lamptissue/myFlix-client/README.md

-myFlix-client
+# myFlix-client

-App will use React as the frame work and build from the existing myFlix project.
+App will use React as the framework and build on the existing myFlix project.